euwbah/musescore-xen-tuner/DEVELOPMENT.md

 - Unlike declaring a secondary accidental, the ASCII accidental to be converted must be fully ASCII and cannot be a hybrid accidental like `'>@'.#`.
 - [Restrictions on ASCII accidentals](#restrictions-on-ascii-accidentals) apply
 - If a main accidental chain contains an ASCII accidental that is also declared as a converted secondary accidental, the main accidental chain will match first, eating up the ASCII accidental.
 Remaining identical ASCII accidentals will then be converted.
+- If ASCII accidentals take the form of another fingering syntax (e.g. cent offset, JI ratio tuning, or accidental vector entry mode), those fingering annotations will no longer work and will instead be parsed as ASCII accidentals.
 - It is possible to convert from ASCII to ASCII/Hybrid/SMuFL.
 The 'convert-from' text is merely a user-configurable representation of what you would like to enter when typing it in as ASCII.
 For example, if you have declared some obscure accidental degree which goes like `'hello world'.#.'123abc'.^./`, and you find that really hard to key-in, you can declare an ASCII conversion to configure a short-hand, e.g.:

 ```txt